 The Board assessed each NEO's performance against their respective strategic/team objectives.
 Each NEO was eligible for a VPP payout of between 50% and 100% of the Company's achieved percentage.
+Based on the progress made by the Company during 2024, the Corporate Governance and Compensation Committee assessed achievement of the targets as 75% for two of the NEOs.
+The CEO was awarded nil VPP, as he did not achieve his personal revenue targets.
 The Board-approved VPP payout was as follows, which amounts are reported in the Non-equity Incentive Plan Compensation column of the Summary Compensation Table, above:

 Name VPP % achieved Company target % achieved VPP Payout as a % of Target

-Benjamin Urban 75% 75% 75%
+Benjamin Urban 0% 20% 0%

-Fareeha Khan 75% 75% 75%
+Fareeha Khan 75% 20% 15%

-Richard Hunter 75% 75% 75%
+Richard Hunter 75% 20% 15%